 Logistic regression is the next step from linear regression.
-The most real life data have a non-linear relationship, thus applying linear models might be ineffective.
+The most real-life data have a non-linear relationship; thus, applying linear models might be ineffective.
 Logistic regression is capable of handling non-linear effects in prediction tasks.
-You can think of lots of different scenarios where logistic regression could be applied.
-There can be financial, demographic, health, weather and other data where the model could be implemented and used to predict next events on future data.
-For instance, you can classify emails into span and non-spam, transactions being fraud or non, tumors being malignant or benign.
+You can think of many different scenarios where logistic regression could be applied.
+There can be financial, demographic, health, weather, and other data where the model could be implemented and used to predict subsequent events on future data.
+For instance, you can classify emails into spam and non-spam, transactions being a fraud or not, and tumors being malignant or benign.

 In order to understand logistic regression, let’s cover some basics, do a simple classification on data set with two features, and then test it on real-life data with multiple features.

 Sigmoid function kernel

-Since logistic regression based classifier is non linear, we need a non linear kernel function.
-Logistic regression uses sigmoid function which is “S” shaped curve.
+Since logistic regression-based classifier is non-linear, we need a non-linear kernel function.
+Logistic regression uses a sigmoid function which is “S” shaped curve.
 It can have values from 0 to 1, which is convenient when deciding to which class assigns the output value.

 Using python, we can draw a sigmoid graph:

 import numpy as np import matplotlib.pyplot as plt z = np.arange(-6, 6, 0.1); sigmoid = 1/(1+np.exp(-z)); fig = plt.figure('Cost function convergence') plt.plot(z,sigmoid) plt.grid(True) plt.xlabel(' input z') plt.ylabel('Output') plt.title('Sigmoid function graph') plt.show()

-To make a hypothesis out of sigmoid, we need to substitute the z parameter with a vectorized form of ΘTx which represents input features and parameters (weights).
+To make a hypothesis out of sigmoid, we need to substitute the z parameter with a vectorized form of ΘTx, representing input features and parameters (weights).
 Where,

 ΘTx = Θ0+Θ1x1+Θ2x2+…+Θnxn

 Note: ΘTx can be constructed differently using mapping of features to meet training set structure.

 So we can write a hypothesis in compact form:

 Logistic regression cost function and gradient descent

-Simply speaking cost function is similar to linear regression cost function where the linear hypothesis is replaced with a logistic hypothesis.
+Simply speaking cost function is similar to the linear regression cost function, where the linear hypothesis is replaced with a logistic hypothesis.
 Without proof cost function can be represented as follows:

 To minimize cost function we need to use gradient function:

-We need to minimize J(Θ) we run a gradient descent algorithm where each Θ is adjusted during several iterations until converge.
+We need to minimize J(Θ) we run a gradient descent algorithm where each Θ is adjusted during several iterations until it converges.

 We can write a cost and gradient functions python code: